Child labor helped make your electric car

 Child labor in the electric car industry: a reality denounced by many

-Revelations about mica production conditions call into question the advantages of electric cars, whose impact on the environment seems lower than that of combustion engine vehicles.
+Revelations regarding mica production conditions call into question the advantages of electric cars, whose impact on the environment seems lower than that of combustion engine vehicles.
 Of course, mica is a versatile mineral.
 Indeed, beyond its use in batteries, this material is appreciated in various industries for its properties. insulating, adhesive and aesthetic.
 However, a Swedish article questions the necessity of using mica to ensure battery safety.

 Two journalists investigated the exploitation of mica in Madagascar.
 They thus revealed worrying extraction conditions in this country ranked third in the world among mica producers.

 Their investigation denounces the exploitation and illegal labor of 10,000 children in this sector for the electric car industry.
-Additionally, it raises questions about the social responsibility of companies that integrate this material into their supply chain.
+Additionally, it raises questions regarding the social responsibility of companies that integrate this material into their supply chain.

 The link between this material and electric cars seems particularly direct in the article.
 According to its authors, mica covers the batteries of electric cars to protect them from fire.